 I have proudly served as both a Trustee and Exalted Ruler for the Ashland Elks and was involved in many weighty issues during my tenure.
 I'm used to dealing with financial review and budgetary approval issues.
 One of the biggest successes we had during that time was investing in our facilities by repainting and restoring the Elks building in downtown Ashland.
 It improved the entire block and took the coordinated time and effort of many volunteers to realize.
 It was really a proud accomplishment, knowing that I have contributed directly to making my community a better, more beautiful place by honoring our historic buildings.

-I currently serve on the Planning Commission of my current community Jacksonville, Oregon.
+I currently serve on the City Council of my current community Jacksonville, Oregon.
 Serving on the planning commission for a National Historic Landmark is an important responsibility and one that I take very seriously.
 I seek to be objective and non biased even while I have passion and opinions around some of the issues.
-What most people don't realize is that the Planning Commission actually does very little planning, mostly it makes decisions in it's quasi-judicial role about what kind of development fits which zoning area and what conditions are appropriate to attach to permitted remodels, new uses and incoming development to retain the intent of the zoning.
-If the code says a development is allowed within certain criteria, those are the criteria we use to evaluate it.
 Whether we're talking about building code or corporate governance, it needs to be clear to understand, transparent to those involved and fair in execution.

-My job with the City of Ashland deals very directly with everyday inner workings, policies and actions of city councils.
-So I feel I’m very prepared for the work at hand and have a firm grip on how municipalities are structured and operate on a day to day and long term basis.
+My current position with Asante is about bringing sustained transformation to how clinical services are delivered and compensated for.
 My experience with small business continues vicariously through my wife Cheryl D. Garcia who is a regionally reknown metal artist.
 Our household knows first hand the difficulties of paying the bills, managing credit, making and keeping promises!